Ministers defend Rayner in tax row as fresh property purchase details emerge

 She said the “definitive advice” on the Deputy Prime Minister’s stamp duty arrangements came in on Wednesday morning.

-Ms Phillipson said initial follow-up advice “came back on Monday” and that Ms Rayner then applied to have the court order lifted which prevented her speaking about the arrangements.
+Ms Phillipson said initial follow-up advice “came back on Monday” and that Ms Rayner then applied to have a court order lifted which prevented her speaking about the arrangements.

 “She has acted in good faith, sought to act appropriately with the information available to her,” she told Times Radio.

-Ms Phillipson said the case was different from scandals under the previous Conservative government, of which Ms Rayner was a vocal critic, adding: “What we saw in some of those cases in the past was a lack of scrutiny and a lack of transparency.
+Ms Phillipson said the case was different from sleaze rows under the previous Tory government, of which Ms Rayner was a outspoken critic, adding: “What we saw in some of those cases in the past was a lack of scrutiny and a lack of transparency.

 “The Deputy Prime Minister has sought to be transparent, has set out in some detail, which has been difficult given that it relates to her family, extensive information.”

-The trust was established to manage the award on his behalf as he was left with life-long disabilities, she said.

-To ensure he continued to have stability in the family home, she said her family had agreed that its interest in that property – in Greater Manchester – would be transferred to the trust of which he is the sole beneficiary.
+He was left with life-long disabilities and to ensure he continued to have stability in the family home in Greater Manchester, she said her family had agreed that its interest in that property would be transferred to the trust.

 She said she had put her stake in the constituency home in Ashton-under-Lyne into this trust, which a “leading tax counsel” had later told her made her liable to pay the additional stamp duty on her new Hove flat.